zetacoder/webScraper/ADR_for_Web_Crawler.md

 - Dependence on external libraries may require monitoring for updates or changes.
 - PostgreSQL requires additional setup and management, which may increase deployment complexity.

-## Next Steps
+## Next Steps and Considerations
-1. Implement automated tests for the scraper and filters.
+1. Consider the use of concurrency if the project scales and need to scrape more websites
-2. Review and optimize code for performance and maintainability.
+2. Optimize for scalability and performance.
-3. Document and review the implementation with stakeholders to ensure all requirements are met.
+3. Create more in depth models to extract more data from each post.

 ## References
 - [Colly Documentation](https://pkg.go.dev/github.com/gocolly/colly/v2)